Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-and And when I got into university, I had one friend that wanted to do the half marathon in Montreal.
+And when I got into university, I had one friend that wanted to do the half marathon in Montreal.
 And she said like, Oh, do it with me.
 And I was like, you're crazy.
 The longest distance I did before it was like 3k or something like that.
 So I don't want to do a half marathon, but she convinced me and I did it with her.
 And this is like when I, I got back into running and like,

 Speaker

-From there, like, I knew that I love like long distance and you it this was my thing.
+From there, like, I knew that I love like long distance and this was my thing.
 Okay, good.
 Yeah.
 And did you ever see like, yeah maybe that you would continue running, but did you ever think, Hey, I could be possibly if a future Olympian or take this to like a professional level?

 Speaker